 Smoked Mushrooms Explained

 Mushrooms are the perfect veggie for smoking.
 Their umami flavor and tender texture make them the ideal vegetarian alternative to meat or as a complementary side dish.
-And if you haven’t tried smoked mushrooms, you’re seriously missing out!
+Mushrooms are one of our favorite smoked vegetables, and this recipe shows exactly why.

 This recipe takes white button mushrooms and coats them in a combination of butter, Dijon mustard, salt, and pepper.
 These flavors pair perfectly with smoked mushrooms and melt together to make a rich and flavorful dish.